drreddy/tedtalks-similarity-index/README.md

 ## [App's Working Screenshot](https://db.tt/bbqWzHLZ)

-A lengthy blog post about the procedure I have followed and the idea behind is explained in available [here](http://blog.rajeev-reddy.com/2015/05/18/ted-talks-similarity-index/)
+A lengthy blog post about the procedure I have followed and the idea behind is available [here](http://blog.rajeev-reddy.com/2015/05/18/ted-talks-similarity-index/)

 ### Note: To run this app locally you need to have installed scipy, numpy, scikit, nltk (with its data) installed